ChicoState/UX-Indie-Link/README.md

 **Executive Summary**

-- Indie Link, A website designed to allow users to discover and discuss gaming and game related content.
+- Indie Link, A website designed to allow users to discover and discuss gaming and game-related content.
 - Conducted market research on competitors.
-- Refined design in collaboration with software engineering team.
+- Refined design in collaboration with the software engineering team.
 - Created basic sketches in order to communicate ideas and formatting to the software engineering team.
    - Refined sketches into wireframes.